 Immersion foot can be prevented by not wearing tight-fitting boots, keeping feet and boots dry, and changing socks frequently.

 Immediate treatment is rewarming by immersing the affected area in warm (40 to 42° C) water, followed by sterile dressings.
 Nicotine should be avoided.
 Chronic neuropathic symptoms are difficult to treat; amitriptyline may be tried (see Neuropathic Pain).

 Localized areas of erythema, swelling, pain, and pruritus result from repeated exposure to damp nonfreezing cold; the mechanism is unclear.
 Blistering or ulceration may occur.
 Chilblains most commonly affects the fingers and pretibial area and is self-limited.
 Occasionally, symptoms recur.
+Younger women are most commonly affected, some of whom may have Raynaud's phenomenon or underlying autoimmune disorders (eg, systemic or cutaneous lupus erythematosus).

-Pernio is often used to refer to a vasculitic disorder most common among young females with a history of Raynaud syndrome.
 Endothelial and neuronal damage results in vasospasm and exaggerated sympathetic response when exposed to cold.
 Nifedipine 20 mg po tid, limaprost 20 mcg po tid (not available in the USA), or corticosteroids (oral, eg, prednisolone 0.25 mg/kg bid, plus topical corticosteroids) may be effective for refractory pernio.
 Sympatholytic drugs and avoidance of nicotine may also help.